Bette Davis Looks Glamorous, "Conks Out,", Is the Fourth Warner Brother, and Don't Miss Ronald Reagan. It's 1939's Dark Victory.

 Dark Victory’s Men

-I’ve mentioned that a youngish Humphrey Bogart plays his supporting role in the film perfectly, and that it’s fascinating to see Bogie with curls in his uncharacteristically not slicked back hair.
-Here’s a little bit about Bette’s other two leading men in Dark Victory:
+A youngish Humphrey Bogart plays his supporting role in the Dark Victory perfectly.
+It’s fascinating to see Bogie with curls in his uncharacteristically not slicked back hair.

 “He used to stain my pillowcases with hair dye!”